terra-ops/terra-cli/docs/index.md

 1. Terra is designed for all things: local development, testing, and production.
 2. Terra is written in PHP & Symfony: Kalabox is written in Node JS
-3. Terra is a proposed platform to power the future of Aegir & devshop.
+3. Terra is a proposed platform to power the future of Aegir & Devshop.
 We hope to recruit a large community from those tools.
 4. Terra currently extends the kalabox/drush container to offer a container to SSH into.

 We hope to collaborate with them on as much as possible.